luke1601/RoomReservation/README.md

 Enter command (r,x,s,q): r
 \
 === MAKE RESERVATION ===
+\
-Enter name (one word): //There is a chunk of code that makes sure name does not exceed 20 chars the 20 chars can be comprimised of
+Enter name (one word): //There is a chunk of code that makes sure name does not exceed 20 chars the 20 chars can be comprimised of chars that are not letters so no ERROR checking for the actual characters
-#
-//chars that are not letters so no ERROR checking for the actual characters
-#
+\
-Start Time (hh:mm, 24-hr): //note: you do not need to have a 0 before a single digit hour for example 09:00 == 9:00 also if you enter
+Start Time (hh:mm, 24-hr): //note: you do not need to have a 0 before a single digit hour for example 09:00 == 9:00 also if you enter something like Bob for the time DONT
-#
-//something like Bob for the time DONT
-#
+\
 End Time (hh:mm, 24-hr): //note: you do not need to have a 0 before a single digit hour for example 09:00 == 9:00 also if you enter
 #
 //something like Bob for the time DONT